stran9682/frankmocap-blender-addon/README.md

 + 20240206:
   + Add support for UV map 2023 version and corresponding female/male sample textures
   + UV map 2023 is new default
-+ 20240404:
++ 20240408:
-  + Add option to export shape values to .npz
+  + Add option to export shape values (and optional bind pose height offset) to .npz
-+ 20240405:
+    + If animation was imported with grounded bind pose the applied height offset change is stored as object property so that it can later be exported in the shape-only npz as `bind_pose_height_offset` key.
+This is needed to be able to later remap grounded bind pose animations to standard bind pose animations.
-  + Save current ground plane offset from SnapToGroundPlane to shape .npz to be able to later remap grounded bind pose animations to standard bind pose animations.
-Armature must be in default pose for correct results.
+      + If body shape was created via shape key modification then the offset result from SnapToGroundPlane is stored.
+Armature must be in default pose for correct SnapToGroundPlane height offset calculation.

 ## Contact
 + smplx-blender@tue.mpg.de